WHO WE ARE

 Derby Reach Brae Island Parks Association (DRBIPA) is a nonprofit society providing the community with opportunities to preserve, protect and enhance the natural environment of Derby Reach and Brae Island Regional Parks in Fort Langley, BC through education events, community involvement, and land preservation opportunities.

-Park Ambassadors work on special projects like helping plant new shrubs to stop erosion on Brae Island and pull out ivy that is climbing trees and smothering native plants on the forest floor.
-Volunteers help out at events, provide trail etiquette tips to trail users, complete environmental conservation projects, and so much more!
+Park Ambassadors work on special projects such as planting new shrubs to stop erosion on Brae Island and pull out ivy that is climbing trees and smothering native plants on the forest floor.
+Volunteers help out at events, contribute to our nature blog, complete environmental conservation projects, and so much more!